 What to do in Charleston Before you set out to explore the old walled city, start your vacation by visiting Charles Towne Landing State Historic Site (1500 Old Towne Rd.), the location of the original 1670 settlement, and learn how Charleston became one of America's most prosperous colonies.

-During an afternoon jaunt through The Battery (1 E. Battery St.), see how Charleston's elite lived at the Heyward-Washington House (87 Church St.), Edmondston-Alston House (21 E. Battery), Calhoun Mansion (16 Meeting St.) or Nathaniel Russell House (51 Meeting St.), four elegant historic houses that offer tours.
+During an afternoon jaunt through The Battery (1 E. Battery St.), see how Charleston's elite lived at the Heyward-Washington House (87 Church St.), Edmondston-Alston House (21 E. Battery), Williams Mansion (16 Meeting St.) or Nathaniel Russell House (51 Meeting St.), four elegant historic houses that offer tours.

 Set aside part of your trip to ponder the plantations, where enslaved workers toiled, and their impact.
 Visit the Ashley River plantations— Magnolia Plantation and Gardens (3550 Ashley River Rd.), Drayton Hall (3380 Ashley River Rd.) and Middleton Place (4300 Ashley River Rd.)—as well as Boone Hall Plantation & Gardens (1235 Long Point Rd. in Mount Pleasant ), beside the Wando River.

 Courtesy of Charleston Convention & Visitors Bureau

 Pick one of the most popular things for couples to do in Charleston: Go sightseeing Charleston-style.
 Palmetto Carriage Works (8 Guignard St.) offers horse-drawn carriage rides at a leisurely, clippity-clop pace.

 Walk on the wild side through cypress-and-tupelo black-water swamps at Cypress Gardens (3030 Cypress Gardens Rd. in Moncks Corner ).